 - Grading permit: If all the digging for your bunker disturbs the topography of the place, it’ll have to be graded.
 Before you even start excavating, a professional will have to assess the area to ensure your project is viable and that you aren’t harming any protected land.

 - Discretionary permit: Certain states require this permit if a construction project may affect the surrounding areas because of its location or use.

 - Plumbing permit: This is only necessary if your bunker is gonna have plumbing.

 You should also call the utility company to make sure that you don’t hit any gas, water, or internet lines.
 You’ll be facing a hefty fine and the ire of your entire neighborhood, so be a trooper and just do it.

-Secrecy should still be a priority, so if you’re not willing to disclose that you’re building an underground bunker for the apocalypse, you can just say you’re building a wine cellar, digging a swimming pool, or installing a septic tank.
-You can even hire an out-of-town contractor further along the way to keep things on the down-low.
+Secrecy should still be a priority, so if you’re not willing to disclose that you’re making a DIY underground bunker for the apocalypse, you can just say you’re building a wine cellar, digging a swimming pool, or installing a septic tank.
+You can even hire an out-of-town contractor further along the way to keep things on the down low.

 Prepare Your Floor Plan and Bunker Design